 Geologic Thin Section and Field Notebook Collection

 The Washington Geological Survey hosts a large collection of digital versions of physical items and documents, including scanned thin sections (slices of rock mounted on slides), field notebooks, coal mine maps, and historical photos.
-Check out the thin section collection and field notebook collection on our Data Preservation Website to learn more.
+Explore the collections on the Data Preservation Website.